petercorke/robotics-toolbox-matlab/README.md

 # Robotics Toolbox for MATLAB&reg; release 10

+---
+For support please use the [Google group forum](http://groups.google.com/group/robotics-tool-box?hl=en)rather than GitHub issues.
+There are more people participating and you'll likely get a quicker response.

+---

 ## Synopsis

 This toolbox brings robotics specific functionality to MATLAB, exploiting the native capabilities of MATLAB (linear algebra, portability, graphics).